最后更新: 8 月 15, 2026

 Anxiety Can Fake a Disease

 To get an accurate reading, the penis needs to be fully relaxed and erect.
 But picture the setting: a cold clinical room, bright lights, a doctor holding a syringe and a probe.
 For most men, this is the opposite of relaxing.
 The resulting rush of adrenaline tightens the blood vessels — exactly what the test is trying to avoid.
 The result?
-A perfectly healthy man can be falsely labeled with severe vascular disease, when his only real problem was nerves in the doctor’s office.
+A perfectly healthy man can be falsely labelled with severe vascular disease, when his only real problem was nerves in the doctor’s office.

 Does It Actually Change the Treatment?